Literacy How’s mission is

 In July 2009, Margie Gillis, Ed.D. founded Literacy How to bring a decade of knowledge-to-practice research to the classroom.
-Our vision is to close the achievement gap and raise reading achievement for all students.
+Our vision is to close the opportunity gap and raise reading achievement for all students.
 We transform reading instruction by empowering teachers to ensure that every child learns to read by third grade.
-We teach educators in all grades to meet struggling readers where they are, building their foundation for a successful future.
+We teach educators in all grades to meet emerging and struggling readers where they are, building their foundation for a successful future.

-Since our founding, Literacy How has advanced teaching and learning by helping thousands of educators in hundreds of schools and districts to understand the science of reading and use evidence-based practices to succeed.
+Since it was founded, Literacy How has advanced teaching and learning by helping thousands of educators in hundreds of schools and districts to understand the science of reading and use evidence-based practices to succeed.

 Children are at the heart of all we do.
 We believe every child has the right to read.

 We know 95% can learn to read; however only 35% of our students read on grade level.
 Many teachers don’t learn about the science of reading and its application in their preparation programs both pre-service and post-graduate.
 Through training, coaching, and mentoring, every teacher working with Literacy How is given the knowledge and skills needed to teach children to read, write, and spell.

 Our model is research-based and our approach is values-driven.